Pharmacies > Operating a Community Pharmacy > Operating a Lock & Leave

 Operating a Lock & Leave

-‘Lock and Leave’ allows a pharmacy to operate without a pharmacist physically present provided the pharmacy has the ability to ‘completely restrict’ the public from access to any drugs referred to Schedule I, II or III.
+Lock and Leave allows a pharmacy to operate without a pharmacist physically present provided the pharmacy can completely restrict the public from access to any Schedule I, II or III drugs.
 Any physical impediments or barriers shall be constructed such that the drugs are completely inaccessible to the public.
-The entire pharmacy area is accredited by OCP and the ‘Lock and Leave’ permits the front shop area of the pharmacy to continue operating and allowing the sale of any drug in the unscheduled category (Schedule U) when the pharmacist is not present.
+The entire pharmacy area is accredited by the College and the Lock and Leave permits the front shop area of the pharmacy to continue operating and allow for the sale of any drug in the unscheduled category (Schedule U) when the pharmacist is not present.

-Pharmacies with an existing Lock and Leave built prior to March 14, 2011 are not required to submit an application to operate the Lock and Leave provided the area complies with the regulations and completely restricts public access to any drug listed in Schedule I, II and III.
+Pharmacies with an existing Lock and Leave built prior to March 14, 2011, are not required to submit an application to operate the Lock and Leave provided the area complies with the regulations and completely restricts public access to any drug listed in Schedule I, II and III.

-New and existing pharmacies that wish to operate a new Lock and Leave must submit an application prior to construction and have the area inspected before use of the Lock and Leave is permitted.
+New and existing pharmacies that wish to operate a new Lock and Leave must submit an application prior to construction and have the area assessed before use of the Lock and Leave is permitted.

 Step 1: Submit an Application for Certificate of Accreditation as a Pharmacy

-Complete the Application for Certificate of Accreditation as a Pharmacy and submit it to Pharmacy Applications & Renewals along with a floor plan.
+Complete the Application for Certificate of Accreditation as a Community Pharmacy and submit it to Pharmacy Applications & Renewals along with a floor plan.
 The floor plan must be labelled with the following details:

 • Total square footage of area to be accredited – if the pharmacy is part of a larger area, clearly delineate the pharmacy portion and identify how the accredited area is kept secure/physically separate from the non-accredited area